Kush1309/StudentAnalysis/README.md

 * Add more features (sleep hours, assignments, mock tests)
 * Improve accuracy using advanced models
 * Create a GUI or Web App (Flask / Streamlit)
 * Deploy the model online

 ---

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome!!!!!
 Feel free to fork the repository and submit pull requests.

 ---